0xNILADRI/Acer-Nitro5-Hackintosh-OC/README.md

 [![Preview](snap.png)](https://github.com/afkniladri/Acer-Nitro5-Hackintosh-OC/)

-# macOS Monterey : version 12.1 Beta
+# macOS Monterey : version 12.3.1

 The project was made from scratch with the help of [Opencore - Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 A huge thanks to the awesome community for the documantation.